Paddington (film): Sequels

 A sequel to the film was released on 10 November 2017 in the United Kingdom.
 David Heyman returned to produce.
 Paul King returned to direct and co-wrote the sequel with Simon Farnaby.
-A third film has also been confirmed.
+A second sequel titled Paddington in Peru, was released on 8 November 2024 in the United Kingdom, with Dougal Wilson taking over as director.

 Television series

-On 9 October 2017, it was announced that StudioCanal were producing an animated TV series based on the films called The Adventures of Paddington, set to launch in either late 2018 or early 2019.
-It was announced in February 2019, that the series would launch worldwide in 2020 on Nickelodeon, with Whishaw reprising his voice of Paddington.
+On 9 October 2017, it was announced that StudioCanal were producing an animated television series called The Adventures of Paddington.
+The series launched worldwide on Nickelodeon in 2020, with Whishaw reprising his voice of Paddington.